-All the recent changes in the digital spaces we engage in lately, got us thinking, are we pivoting or making decisions out of fear?
+All the recent changes in the digital spaces we engage in lately, got me thinking, are we pivoting or making decisions out of fear?
 Have you ever stopped to think about how you make your business decisions — or heck even your personal decisions?
-Today on the blog we’re teaching 3 ways to intentionally grow your digital presence- you know sans stress.
+Today on the blog I’m teaching 3 ways to intentionally grow your digital presence- you know sans stress.
 We’ve all made choices from a place of fear or worry, even because everyone else was doing it.
 But the truth is, when you make decisions from a place of fear, your decisions tend to be frantic.
 Unnecessarily stressful.
 You might find temporary solutions but they are often unsustainable.
 Worst off, you might find yourself working harder than necessary, or even stuck in a creative rut stuck where you are.

 On the brighter side, when you make decisions from a place of clarity, peace, and purpose, your decisions tend to be rooted in sustainability and authenticity.
-Ultimately supporting your long and short-term goals.
+Ultimately, supporting your long and short-term goals.
 It gives you the ability to craft a plan, to think rationally and critically.
 As small business owners, we are often fatigued by decisions.
 The recent changes in the digital space are no exception.
 There is so much out there changing and it’s daunting, but if anyone can (cue Ross) PIVOT, we entrepreneurs can.
-We have 3 ways to intentionally grow your digital presence so that your business benefits in the days, weeks, months, and years from now.
-While we are living in a time filled with fear, we’re offering you some tips to hold onto planning, peace, and purpose.
-We hope this post will help you to become stronger business owners.
+I have 3 ways to intentionally grow your digital presence so that your business benefits in the days, weeks, months, and years from now.
+While we are living in a time filled with fear, I’m offering you some tips to hold onto planning, peace, and purpose.
+I hope this post will help you to become stronger business owners.

 There you have it, folks!
-Thanks for reading along and considering our option on 3 ways to intentionally grow your digital presence.
-We hope this doesn’t come off as pressure but as motivation to make small steps towards a bigger end goal.
+Thanks for reading along and considering my option on 3 ways to intentionally grow your digital presence.
+I hope this doesn’t come off as pressure but as motivation to make small steps towards a bigger end goal.
 When investing in your business, you invest in yourself.
 Rest assured that the small actions you’re taking today are bringing value to your future business.